 - Consists of 50 questions centred around 10 patient case studies that must be answered within 90 minutes. - The candidate will be presented with 10 patient case studies.
-Each case study will compromise of relevant patient details and a variety of echocardiographic images. - For each case study, the candidate will be required to answer five questions.
-Each question will have four possible answers, the candidate must select the best single answer.
-An example case study and questions are provided in Appendix 6 - The maximum possible mark is 50.
+Each case study will consist of relevant patient details and various echocardiographic images. - For each case study, the candidate must answer five questions.
+Each question will have four possible answers; the candidate must select the best single answer.
+An example case study and questions are provided in Appendix 6. - The maximum possible mark is 50.

-Details of the practical assessment
+Practical assessment

-- The practical assessment is held two times per year.
-Dates, locations and online registration instructions are announced on the practical assessment section of BSE website. - The practical assessment has three parts, a 200 case logbook, a practical scanning assessment and a viva assessment of five patient case studies. - All candidates will be required to attend a within 26 months of starting the accreditation process (i.e. within two months of their case collection deadline).
-A two months of grace period has is designed to give the candidate time to review, prepare and submit the logbook and 5 viva cases. - Registration should ONLY be sought after collecting the logbook and patient case studies. - It is the Candidates responsibility to ensure they enter correct information on registration forms.
-Incorrect information will lead to a rejected registration. - Logbooks are to be submitted in advance, a logbook submission deadline is displayed on the online booking page, please read carefully before booking a space.
-If there are any concerns, please email accreditation@bsecho.org.
+This is held up to two times per year (subject to candidate demand).
+Dates, locations and online registration instructions are announced on the practical assessment section of BSE website.

+The practical assessment has three parts: a 200-case logbook, a practical scanning assessment, and a viva assessment of five patient case studies.

+All candidates will be required to attend within 26 months of starting the accreditation process (i.e., within two months of their case collection deadline).
+A two-month grace period is designed to give the candidate time to review, prepare, and submit the logbook and five viva cases.

-Page 6 of 45
+Registration should ONLY be sought after collecting the logbook and patient case studies.

+It is the Candidates responsibility to ensure they enter correct information on registration forms.
+Incorrect information will lead to a rejected registration.